gmankow/Personal-Projects/README.md

 # ISU Projects
-Contains all the project I have worked on or am currently working on.
+Contains all the projects I have worked on or am currently working on.

+## DataV1
+Iowa State's First Datathon.
+Analyzed traffic data to find the average speed increase of cars near semi trucks.
+The project won 3rd place at the event.